xiaohan2012/daily-reading/week-plans/jan-7.md

 - [Towards identity anonymization on graphs](https://dl.acm.org/citation.cfm?id=1376629)
 - what's the minimum number of edges to add to promote a single subcore

-action points:
+- upperbound on a set of edges
 - optimal solution for karate club:
   - two edges span different subcores

+action points:

-  - identify subcore but do not limit us to the subcore (neighboring nodes can be benefited as well). a bit different from the previous intuition
+- identify subcore but do not limit us to the subcore (neighboring nodes, even lower core nodes, can be benefited as well). a bit different from the previous intuition
 - try other graphs to gain more intuition
 - prove inapproximability: L-reduction
   - approximation preserving reduction
   - basad on reduction but preserve the approximation

+# Thursday

+- frog: [ ] find out why `cascade/grqc-s0.2-o0.1/91.pkl` never ends?
+(0.5h)
+- [X] statistic calculator using 2d matrix as internal data structure (1.5h)
+  - compare the time difference
+- [X] presentation (1.5h)
+  - gather feedback
+  - encourage discussion
+- [X] re-read subcore algorithm, find our what's wrong about the lemma (0.5h)
+- [X] fix the wrong part, formalize the algorithm to find the set of edges, simulate on examples (1h)
+- [ ] write the query strategy part (0.5h)
+- [ ] case study, check other related papers on case studies (0.5h)
+  - like news site dataset: does reconstructed tree reflect the infection order

+## why never ends

+located the problem and had two observations:

+1. `graph_tool.Graph.remove_edge` fails to remove certain edges
+2. `isolate_nodes` gives "kernel dies"

+## presentation

+feedbacks:

+- generally, it's a good summarization
+- Aris questioned about the general property of word2vec formulation
+- Kiran mentioned that graphsage has a natural structure for distributed computing

+## max core

+what's next:

+- how to attach a single node
+- design the greedy algorithm
+- coding

+# Friday

+- [ ] frog: case study, check other related papers on case studies (1h)
+  - like news site dataset: does reconstructed tree reflect the infection order
+- [ ] update the subcore algorithm, change the setting to given a candidate edge set, and invalidate any subcores (1h)
+- [ ] add prediction error to `tree_stat` (1h)
+- [ ] integrate matrix method into query selection (1h)
+- [ ] speed comparison (0.5h)
+- [ ] record the deleted nodes, simulate the isolation process on the grqc graph, see what will happen (1h)
+- [ ] run algorithm on digg data set (1h)